Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
+- Add to Cloudformation template the narration Lambda function, Lambda's roles and SQS queue
+- Implement OnlyVisibleToNetwork filter to only allow traffic from same network
 - Design internals of ArticleSeries
 - Add UI to create a new article series
 - Allow in the article editor to link this article to an article series